soveran

 Change

-Change is painful, but it’s necessary for a community to survive.
+Change is painful, but it is necessary for a community to survive.
 Without change, the community dies.Matz

 We want our tools to be stable and predictable.
-If the design of a tool is finished and the implementation is correct, there’s no need for it to change.
-As long as the problem remains the same, if we don’t find a better solution there’s no good reason to modify the code.
-Yet if the code doesn’t change, the community around it may die.
+If the design of a tool is finished and the implementation is correct, there is no need for it to change.
+As long as the problem remains the same, if we do not find a better solution there is no good reason to modify the code.
+Yet if the code does not change, the community around it may die.

 Software can change in different ways and for different reasons.
 If backward compatibility is required, the available options are accretion and refinement.
 If compatibility can be broken, then features can be removed and the tool can mutate to either solve a different problem or solve the same problem with a different approach.
 The opening quote states that change is painful, and I have a double interpretation of that concept: it means that constant change requires constant adaptation, which causes pain; but it also means that by avoiding breaking changes and focusing only on accretion and refinement, the authors are trapped in the straitjacket of backward compatibility.

-In order to understand how limiting it is for authors to enforce backward compatibility, it’s necessary to recognize two important aspects of software craftsmanship: while the most obvious product of software development is the program created, it’s arguably more important how said process, thought of as a learning experience, affects the programmer.
+In order to understand how limiting it is for authors to enforce backward compatibility, it is necessary to recognize two important aspects of software craftsmanship: while the most obvious product of software development is the program created, it is arguably more important how the process as a learning experience affects the programmer.

 By writing software we develop our skills, we become better at programming.
 When we have to enforce backward compatibility, our freedom to express new ideas is limited.
 In other words, when we are trapped in the straitjacket of backward compatibility, we may not be able to apply everything we have learnt.